kaichen2005/kaichen2005/README.md

 ## Hi there 👋

-<--
-- 🔭 I’m currently working on ...
+- 🙋🏻‍♂️ You can call me Kai.
-- 🌱 I’m currently learning Mathematics @Southern University of Science and Technology
+- 🌱 I'm a 3rd-year undergraduate @Southern University of Science and Technology.
-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...
--->
+- 🌟 I’m intersted in Mathematics and Machine Learning.